 Address: 125 Newington Green Road, Stoke Newington, London N1 4RA

 Near: Stoke Newington and Dalston.
-Closest station is Canonbury on the Overground and Dalston Junction and Dalston Kingsland are also close and on the Overground
+The closest station is Canonbury on the Overground, and Dalston Junction and Dalston Kingsland are also close and on the Overground

-Décor: Stylish Victorian with contemporary and quirky twist
+Décor: Stylish Victorian with a contemporary and quirky twist

 Seating: Inside around 100 covers and outside over 50 covers